Freelancing-Projects-2022/vnhs-drms/README.md

-# Valenzuela National High School Document Request Management System
+# Document Request Management System
 The purpose of this system is to provide a online platform for students to request needed scholastic documents.

 ## Description
 This system is built using PHP, Bootstrap and XAMPP.
-This also uses Google 0Auth for the email facility
+This also uses Google 0Auth for the email facility.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Operating System: Windows 10
+* XAMPP Version 8.0.6
+* Apache 2.4.47
+* MariaDB 10.4.19
+* PHP 8.0.6

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Download the system files here.
+* Download XAMPP Version 8.0.6.
+* Paste the system files in the XAMPP htocs folder.
+*

 ### Executing program